hoijui/freegish/README.markdown

 # How to play

-Simply run `./gish` or `gish.exe`.
+Simply run `./freegish` or `freegish.exe`.
 There are some assets included (codenamed the *FreeGish* project), making Gish a completely free game!
-There is also one level available, `freegish.lvl`, you'll find it under "Custom Levels".
+There is also one level available: `freegish.lvl`.
+You will find it under "Custom Levels" in-game.
 Try it and replace what you don't like.

 If you own the original assets, you may also copy those into this directory.
-You'll need:
+You will need:

 - animation
 - level